 The small dog is forced to drag a sled, full of the entire town’s belongings, up a mountain.
 And then, after the Grinch’s change of heart, all the way back down.
 This could result in endangerment charges as the strain and risk for serious injury are intense.

 Among the key sentencing considerations for judges are the aggravating circumstances.
-These are the factors that increase the severity of the sentence.
+These are the factors that increase the severity of the sentence for trying to steal Christmas.
 Unfortunately for the Grinch, a few of these may come into play.

 Committing a crime with malicious intent can quickly escalate the severity of the charge.
 While stealing for profit is bad, stealing to cause intentional suffering to the victim is worse.
 And Mr. Grinch proves to be a mean one indeed.

 His crimes were specifically committed with the intent to cause all the Whos to, “cry boo-hoo.”
 The Grinch’s saving grace here is that this is difficult to prove.
 The only witness for this statement is his dog, who can’t testify.

 Another aggravating factor is the planning and forethought that went into his live action.
 Between the suit, slay, and necessary organization to pull it off, it would be nigh-impossible to pass this off as a crime of opportunity.

 Mitigating Circumstances that Helped the Grinch

 Fortunately for Dr. Seuss’ the Grinch, he may find some redemption in mitigating circumstances.
 After The Grinch gets convicted for criminal offences there are mitigating factors that would allow for greater leniency and an earlier release date.

 Medical and psychological factors may have played a role in the decision to commit the offences.
 The book cites that, “it could be his head wasn’t screwed on just right,” and his heart being, “two sizes too small,” as possible reasons for the criminal acts.